jbfish00/statsofplato.github.io/_posts/2023-10-10-hapax-how-to.md

 ## What is a Hapax Legomenon?

 For the many of you that aren't extraordinarily familiar with Greek, *hapax legomenon* literally means "being said once".
 Thus, in linguistics, a hapax legomenon is a word that is found only once within a corpus of language.
-In linguistics, we talk about two main ways in which we can find words and their different forms: stemming and lemmatizing.
-When we stem, we take the parts of words that are in common (e.g. *improves* and *improving* both stem to *improv*).
-When we lemmatize, we take the original word from which others are derived (e.g. *improved* and *improving* share the lemma *improve*).
-The following instructions will not lemmmatize the corpus, so the hapax legomena found will arguably not be *true* hapax legomena, but the code can be modified to lemmatize if that is desired.
+Certainly, finding such words is very interesting, and that should be enough reason to want to find hapax legomena in a corpus, but practical uses exist as well for this linguistic phenomenon.
+Finding singly used words in a corpus can help in a great many tasks ranging from simply finding typos to more complex analyses such as semantic analysis, authorship attribution, textual dating, and personal stylometric analysis.

 STEP 1: Import Libraries and Load Corpus
 ---